janisstreib/l-tool/README.md

 For advanced options, consult `python3 l_tool.py -h`.

 ## Add a fractal
-The reproductions rules are defined in `lfractals.py`.
+The reproduction rules are defined in `lfractals.py`.